PM’s national security adviser ‘played no role in collapse of China spy case’

 Sir Keir Starmer’s national security adviser played no role in the collapse of a prosecution against two alleged Chinese spies and has the Prime Minister’s full confidence, a Cabinet minister has said.

-Jonathan Powell was not involved in discussions about the “substance or the evidence” of the case and maintains the Prime Minister’s full confidence, Bridget Phillipson said.
+Jonathan Powell was not involved in discussions about the “substance or the evidence” of the case, Bridget Phillipson said amid mounting scrutiny over the decision to drop the charges.

-Britain’s most senior prosecutor said the charges were dropped after evidence describing China as a national security threat could not be obtained from Sir Keir’s administration.
+Britain’s most senior prosecutor said the case collapsed because evidence describing China as a national security threat could not be obtained from Sir Keir’s administration.

+The paper quoted a source saying a minister was told during a call with a Cabinet minister around six weeks ago that the case was about to fall, with the accusation being “that Jonathan Powell in cahoots with the Treasury had been driving through that decision”.

-Asked whether Mr Powell, a diplomat and ex-chief of staff to Sir Tony Blair who became Sir Keir’s political appointee to the position of national security adviser last year, had played any formal or informal role in the decision, Ms Phillipson told Sky News’s Sunday Morning With Trevor Phillips: “Yes, I can give that assurance.
+Ms Phillipson was asked for assurances that Mr Powell, a diplomat and ex-chief of staff to Sir Tony Blair who became Sir Keir’s political appointee to the position of national security adviser last year, played no role in the decision.

+“Yes, I can give that assurance,” she told Sky News’s Sunday Morning With Trevor Phillips.

 “We’re very disappointed that the CPS were not able to take forward the prosecution.”

-Speaking to the BBC’s Sunday With Laura Kuenssberg, she said: “I can give you that reassurance, he did not have those conversations around the substance or the evidence of the case.”
+Speaking to the BBC’s Sunday With Laura Kuenssberg, she said Mr Powell “did not have those conversations around the substance or the evidence of the case.”

-Shadow foreign secretary Dame Priti Patel said Ms Phillipson had made a “very bold statement” in saying Mr Powell played no role.
+Shadow foreign secretary Dame Priti Patel told Sky Ms Phillipson had made a “very bold statement” in saying he had played no role in the collapse of the trial.

+She called on Attorney General Lord Hermer to come before Parliament and provide “clarity” and accused ministers of “shirking all scrutiny,” telling Times Radio: “There are plenty of unanswered questions.”

-She claimed she had seen “classified information” during her time in the previous Tory government which indicated China should be designated a threat.
+She added that she had seen “classified information” during her time in the previous Tory government which indicated China should be designated a threat.

 Downing Street has previously denied any Government involvement in the collapse of the case and the Prime Minister has blamed the Conservative administration in power at the time of the alleged offences between December 2021 and February 2023.